mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 ) -> FifthStageOutput<A, T>
 ```

-We use folding description to tell us how to fold the polynomial into a smaller one (as for optimization reason we don't just fold by 2x, but we try folding in larger batches)
+A folding description outlines how the polynomial is recursively folded to a smaller size.
+An example folding description includes:

 ```rust
 FoldingDescription {